roundyyy/intelligent_mesh_combiner/README.md

    - If you don't have an `Editor` folder, create one in your project's Assets directory.
 3. The tool will appear in Unity under "Tools > IntelligentMeshCombiner" in the top menu.

+## Clustering Algorithms

+### 1. Proximity-Based Clustering

+- Groups objects based on their physical proximity within a specified radius
+- Ideal for scenes with organically distributed objects
+- Parameters:
+  - Grouping Radius: Controls the maximum distance between objects in a cluster
+  - Subgroup Radius: Defines the radius for creating smaller clusters within large groups

+### 2. K-Means Clustering

+- Groups objects using the K-means algorithm, which aims to partition n observations into k clusters
+- Suitable for scenes where you want more control over the number of resulting clusters
+- Parameters:
+  - Number of Clusters (K): Specifies the desired number of clusters
+  - Max Iterations: Controls the maximum number of iterations for the K-means algorithm

+Both algorithms respect material boundaries, ensuring that only objects with the same material are grouped together.

 ## How to Use

 1. Open the IntelligentMeshCombiner window by selecting "Tools > IntelligentMeshCombiner" from the Unity menu.